jun-uen0/wbt-e/README.md

 ## Deliverables
 ### Architecture
-The architecture diagram can be found in the `diagram/` directory, named `diagram`
+The architecture diagram can be found in the `diagram/` directory, named `diagram.jpeg`

 ### Implementation
 The application implementation code is located in the `lambda/` directory.
 For this exercise, AWS SAM was used, and the production environment code is in `lambda/hello_world/`.